hermangroup/docs/wallets/ios/advanced-functions.rst

 ==========

 iOS allows apps to communicate with one another through URL schemes.
-The Dash Wallet for iOS implements the dashwallet:// scheme, allowing you to call the wallet to complete a transaction denominated in Dash.
+The Historia Wallet for iOS implements the historiawallet:// scheme, allowing you to call the wallet to complete a transaction denominated in Historia.
 This page documents the methods available using the URL scheme.

 Payment